 The people at GoodCulture beat me to it: they asked their Facebook and Twitter followers how technology affects human relationships in this day and age.
 The answers, varied but mostly all relevant, reflect our digital era’s outlook on today’s society.

-In the article's comment section, I like what the reader "
+In the article's comment section, I like what the reader "sz91370" said:

 "Technology is wonderful and makes getting things done easier….yet at the same time it has caused 'relationship ADHD'.
 People do not have the same level of commitment or attention span for relationships as ten years ago because it is so much easier to just move on to a new one, whether in friendships, familial, or romantic.
 Patience has waned as the "next" and "delete" buttons [have become] so accessible."